dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

 Details of how to implement SCE awareness at the transport layer will be left to additional Internet Drafts yet to be submitted.

-To maximise the benefit of SCE, middleboxes MUST be capable of producing SCE markings earlier than they presently produce CE markings.
+To maximise the benefit of SCE, middleboxes SHOULD produce SCE markings sooner than they produce CE markings, when the level of congestion increases.

 # Examples of use